Research Outreach Specialist

 MAISRC works to develop science-based solutions to address the AIS issues facing Minnesota's lakes, rivers, and wetlands and to inspire action by others.
 Our research is focused on developing tools and methods for taking action on AIS by preventing spread, controlling populations, supporting AIS management, and advancing AIS knowledge among natural resource managers and the public.
-The Communications Manager supports this mission by managing strategic communications for MAISRC and continuing to develop MAISRC’s reach and brand through the creation, implementation, and evaluation of communications and marketing initiatives.
+The Research Outreach Specialist supports this mission by developing and administering outreach activities for MAISRC and continuing to develop a novel program of stakeholder engagement and research translation that serves as a bridge between MAISRC and its diverse set of stakeholders.

 Key Areas of Responsibility

-- Assist the Associate Director with the implementation of an effective development program including collaborating on fundraising appeals, donor acknowledgements, and identifying donor cultivation opportunities.
+- Assist the Associate Director with the implementation of an effective development program including collaborating on donor engagement and cultivation opportunities.

 Administration – 10%